Your Moving Day Survival Guide

 by Kristie Wheeles

-Moving day can feel overwhelming—boxes everywhere, deadlines ticking, and emotions running high.
-But with the right preparation, it doesn’t have to be stressful.
-Here’s your ultimate moving day survival guide to help everything go smoothly.
+Moving day can feel overwhelming with boxes piled high, deadlines approaching, and emotions running strong.
+But with a little preparation, it does not have to be stressful.
+Here is a practical survival guide to make your moving day go smoothly.

-Pack a separate bag with the things you’ll need right away so you’re not digging through boxes.
+Keep a separate bag with the items you will need right away so you are not digging through boxes.
 Include:

 • Chargers for phones and laptops